-The Pacific Jazz Institute at Dimitiriou's Jazz Alley presents funk legends Tower of Power, back by popular demand.
-Band memebers are Emilio Castillo (tenor saxophone, vocals), Stephen ‘Doc’ Kupka (baritone saxophone), Rocco Prestia (bass), Adolfo Acosta (trumpet), Mic Gillette (trumpet and trombone), Tom Politzer (saxophone), David Garibaldi (drums), Roger Smith (keyboards), Mike Harper (guitar), and TBA (vocals).
-Showtimes Thrusday - Sunday at 7:30p and 9:30p.
-Doors at 5:30p.
+The Pacific Jazz Institute at Dimitriou’s Jazz Alley presents East Bay soul legends Tower of Power for four nights with eight shows.
+Band members include Emilio Castillo (tenor saxophone, vocals), Ray Greene (trombone, vocals), Stephen ‘Doc’ Kupka (baritone saxophone), Rocco Prestia (bass), Adolfo Acosta (trumpet), Mic Gillette (trumpet and trombone), Tom Politzer (saxophone), David Garibaldi (drums), Roger Smith (keyboards), and Mike Harper (guitar).
+Set times Thursday - Sunday at 7:30pm and 9:30pm.

 Tower's rhythm section lays down a groove like no other band.
 The band’s horn driven sound is unique, and the way they approach everything, from writing and arranging to mixing and performing, is totally their own.
 Combine all of that with an outstanding lead vocalist and you have one of the most dynamic groups of musicians to ever hit the stage.

-Well known in the ‘70s for tunes such as “What is Hip?” and “You’re Still a Young Man”, Tower of Power toured with Sly Stone and Credence Clearwater Revival, creating traffic jams when they started to headline their own shows.
+Well known in the ‘70s for tunes such as “What is Hip?” and “You’re Still a Young Man,” TOP toured with Sly Stone and Credence Clearwater Revival, creating traffic jams when they started to headline their own shows.
 They performed on records with Neil Diamond, Smokey Robinson, Rod Stewart, Aerosmith, and Dionne Warwick, and influenced a generation of musicians (including Sting, who has told Emilio Castillo, founder of the group, that he once had a “Tower of Power clone band” before he formed The Police).
-In the 1980s, they backed Huey Lewis and the News for his world tours.
-They continued to play their own music in between Lewis’ gigs.
+In the 1980s, they backed Huey Lewis and the News on world tours.
+They continued to play their own music in between Lewis’s gigs.